 And here is where I say “you need to be flexible.”
 All that momentum was slowed when I started having server downtime issues with the web hosting company I was using.
 Since my initial idea revolved around creating a website to share my knowledge, I needed to find a solution, quickly.
 The web hosting company’s support was horrible, and not very helpful… So everything was on pause while I backed-up my entire server, and moved it to another hosting provider.
 [Note: this is why there has been a gap since my last post]

 I was lucky and able to get a prorated refund for the time left on my contract.
-Then I was able to find, what I think, worked out to be an even better solution for me, with 1&1 Web Hosting.
-Since I plan to also blog about the tools and services I’m using along this pursuit, I plan to do a full write up on what they offer at some point.
-All you need to know for now, is that I was able to register a domain, get a free SSL certificate, install WordPress very quickly, and was very impressed with their automated application install (which even configured WordPress automatically for the included SSL certificate).
+Then I was able to find, what I think, worked out to be an even better solution for web hosting.
+Since I plan to also blog about the tools and services I’m using along this pursuit, I plan to do a full write up on what this web host offers at some point.
+All you need to know for now, is that I was able to register a domain, get a free SSL certificate, and install WordPress very quickly.

 Now that the server move is complete, I’m back to working on my side hustle.